Publication of research data

 Choosing a repository

 There are several repositories where you can deposit and share your research data.
-Which repository is most suitable will depend on what funders, publishers, or journals require and the type of research data you have to deposit.
+Which repository is most suitable will depend on what research funding bodies, publishers, or journals require and the type of research data you have to deposit.
 There are both general and discipline-specific repositories.
-If there is a recognised resource specific to your field it is usually the best alternative.
+If there is a recognised service specific to your field it is usually the best option.

-Re3data, the Registry of Research Data Repositories, lists online services in a range of disciplines.
-Science Europe’s criteria for choosing a repository are useful if there is no community-recognised disciplinary repository for your field.
+Re3data, the Registry of Research Data Repositories, lists online services for a range of disciplines.
+Science Europe’s criteria for choosing a repository are useful if there is no generally recognised discipline-specific repository for your field.

 Science Europe guide to research data management and selecting a repository – scienceeurope.org